 Mental Wellness is crucial and so is challenging its stigma.
 Here are some tools and places to get help.

-- NEW Good Housekeeping offers 15 Mindfulness Activities to Reduce Stress and Increase Calm.
+- Good Housekeeping offers 15 Mindfulness Activities to Reduce Stress and Increase Calm.
 Practice simple techniques and exercises to help improve mental clarity and curb anxiety.

 - Mindful - Foster mental health and practice healing

 - NAMI'S African American Mental Health site (HelpLine can be reached Monday through Friday, 10 am–6 pm, ET.
 1-800-950-NAMI (6264) or email@example.com)